Find out more about the Tudor symbols used in portraits of Queen Elizabeth I and discover their meanings.

 The circle of ruff extends from Elizabeth’s face like the Sun’s rays.
 She is shown as the centre and source of warmth, beauty, and goodness.

 Black and white was Elizabeth’s key colour scheme and symbolise chastity and constancy.

 In the Armada Portrait, Elizabeth faces toward the calm seas on her right and turns away from the stormy waters where the Spanish ships are floundering.
 She is positioned as a calm force for good, in contrast with the chaos of Catholic Europe.

-This painting is on display in the Queen's House after it was saved for the nation and taken down for conservation.
+The Armada Portrait is on display in the Queen's House after it was saved for the nation and removed for conservation.